 There is also a leather case for the coronet, the sides ornamented with a design of dragons and gothic foliage pressed into the leather.
 On top are the arms of Burgundy impaling England and France quarterly.
 The arms are surrounded by flints, the emblem of the Order of the Golden Fleece.
 Around the edge are again the initials C and M joined by knots, and, repeated five times, ‘Bien en Avienie’, ‘May good come of it’ the motto of Margaret of York.

-So how did her crown ended up in Aachen?
-It is known that Margaret travelled to Aachen on a few occasions and it’s recorded that she spent some time here on 22 July 1474 and that either on this occasion or another, she donated her crown to the admired statue of the Virgin Mary of the cathedral.
-A child-sized crown was also constructed for the Christ Child, this, unfortunately does not exist any longer.
-Up until now, the crown serves as jewellery during the procession with relics.
+So how did her crown end up in Aachen?
+It is known that Margaret traveled to Aachen on a few occasions and it is recorded that she spent some time here on 22 July 1474 and that either on this occasion or another, she donated her crown to the admired statue of the Virgin Mary of the cathedral.
+A child-sized crown was also constructed for the Christ Child, this, unfortunately, does not exist any longer.
+Up until now, the crown serves as jewelry during the procession with relics.